Accessing your classes

 International students

 Canvas users who require access outside of Canada should understand that users will have a mixed experience as Instructure (Canvas) can't control certain factors that affect connectivity.
-There are common tools that Canvas users outside of Canada may have blocked within Canvas and this could affect the user experience depending on how USask classes are being built and leveraged within Canvas.
+Common tools that Canvas users outside of Canada may have blocked within Canvas could affect the user experience depending on how USask classes are being built and used within Canvas.